getsentry/examples/python/celery/README.md

 ## A Footnote On Names

-Naming is intentionally different at each stage (e.g. `worker` for the command, `backend` in the code, `async` for the settings file) to be contrary to the many examples that ambiguously use "celery" and "app" -- which can sometimes complicate import ordering.
+Naming is intentionally different at each stage (e.g. `worker` for the command, `backend` in the code, `async` for the settings file) to be contrary to the many examples that ambiguously use "celery" and "app", which can sometimes complicate import ordering.